ReidZhuang/tsforge/README.md

 Before you contribute, please read the code of conduct and the contributing guidelines for more details.

 ## License
-TSEngine is licensed under the Apache License, Version 2.0.
+tsforge is licensed under the Apache License, Version 2.0.
 See the license file for more information.

 ## Contact
 If you have any questions, suggestions, or feedback, please feel free to contact me at Reid.Zhuang@icloud.com.
 You can also open an issue or a discussion on the GitHub repository.
-I appreciate your interest and support for TSEngine.
+I appreciate your interest and support for tsforge.
 Thank you! 😊